 In particular, rail transport is vital for economic progress in the northern capital region.
 Traditional cost-benefit analysis seriously underrepresents its benefits; it specifically diminishes the case for Northern Powerhouse Rail (NPR).
-NPR's proposed Manchester-Bradford-Leeds line is an essential part of delivering our vision.
-Also important are projects west to Warrington and links to other northern cities, including Liverpool, Sheffield, Hull and Newcastle.
+NPR's proposed Manchester-Bradford-Leeds line is the essential first step towards delivering our vision.
+It should be followed by projects west to Warrington and links to other northern cities, including Liverpool, Sheffield, Hull and Newcastle.